ENSURING RELIABILITY AND RESILIENCE

-For example, we’re reconfiguring substations across our service area to increase capacity, reduce the probability of equipment failure and respond quickly to supply disruptions.
+We're reconfiguring substations across our service area to increase capacity, reduce the probability of equipment failure and respond quickly to supply disruptions.
 In south central Pennsylvania, we upgraded a substation to increase the capacity of the transformer that connects the West Penn Power and Penelec systems, providing a more reliable substation configuration.
-Another upgrade in Erie, Pennsylvania, helps prevent potential outages on the 115-kilovolt (kV) system through a substation configuration that is more reliable and leaves room for future expansion.
-Such infrastructure investments are driving measurable performance improvements for our customers, including a 38% reduction through 2021 in transmission-related distribution outages on our ATSI system, which serves our three utility companies in Ohio and our Penn Power utility in western Pennsylvania.
+Another upgrade in Erie, Pennsylvania, helps prevent potential outages on the 115-kilovolt (kV) system through a substation configuration that leaves room for future expansion.
+Such infrastructure investments are driving measurable performance enhancements for our customers, including a 38% reduction through 2021 in transmission-related distribution outages on our ATSI system, which serves our three utility companies in Ohio and our Penn Power utility in western Pennsylvania.

-As we make these reliability investments, we’re targeting a 20% reduction in TOF on 100 kV-and-above lines by 2025, compared to our 2019 baseline.
-Notably, these upgrades are essential, not only to continued reliability, but to enabling a sustainable energy future marked by increased renewables and distributed energy resources.
-Visit our Sustainable Energy Future page and our Sustainable Energy Future page and our Climate Strategy for additional details on our clean-energy focused transmission investments.
+As we make these reliability investments, we're targeting a 20% reduction in TOF on 100 kV-and-above lines by 2025, compared to our 2019 baseline.
+Notably, these upgrades are essential, not only to continued reliability, but to enabling a reduced carbon future marked by increased renewables and distributed energy resources.
+Visit our Energy Transition page, our Climate Strategy and our Investor Factbook for additional details on our clean-energy focused transmission investments.

 Through our Distribution Grid of the Future program, we're building a more dynamic, smart and secure distribution system.

-To ensure reliability for customers, we conduct preventative maintenance on our infrastructure as part of our transmission and distribution programs in each of the states we operate.
+We conduct preventative maintenance on our infrastructure as part of our transmission and distribution programs in each of the states we operate.
 Vegetation management is one of the key proactive steps we take because we operate in heavily dense vegetative areas, where trees are a leading cause of outages.
-For that reason, keeping our transmission lines, especially along rights-of-way, and our distribution lines clear from vegetation is a priority for us.
+For that reason, it's a clear priority for us to manage vegetation along our distribution lines and transmission corridors, especially along rights-of-way.

-Our integrated vegetation management (IVM) process involves conducting inspections to determine which vegetation will interfere with our lines and equipment and employing contractors to reduce incompatible vegetation, either through manual mowing, pruning or herbicide application, as needed.
+Our integrated vegetation management (IVM) process involves conducting inspections to determine which vegetation will interfere with our lines and equipment and employing contractors to reduce incompatible vegetation, either through manual mowing, pruning, tree and brush removal or herbicide application, as needed.
 For details on how our IVM process helps cultivate biodiverse, pollinator habitats in our transmission rights-of-way, please visit our Biodiversity and Conservation page.

-We have contracts with more than 30 companies that perform vegetation management activities on our transmission and distribution systems, totaling an estimated 1,500 crews and 3,500 trained, qualified line clearance workers.
-We ensure our work complies with all federal, state and local regulations and in accordance with the American National Standards Institute’s ANSI-Z133.1 and ANSI-A300 Standards – vegetation management and safety standards set by the Tree Care Industry Association.
-Forestry personnel also seek relevant certifications, such as Registered Professional Forester, Tree Risk Assessment Qualification, Certified Tree Expert and Pesticide Licenses.
+We have contracts with more than 40 companies that perform vegetation management activities on our transmission and distribution systems, totaling an estimated 1,500 crews and 3,500 trained, qualified line clearance workers.
+Our work complies with all federal, state and local regulations and in accordance with the American National Standards Institute's ANSI-Z133.1 and ANSI-A300 Standards – vegetation management and safety standards set by the Tree Care Industry Association.
+Forestry personnel also seek relevant certifications, such as ISA Certified Arborist, ISA Certified Arborist Utility Specialist, Registered Professional Forester, Tree Risk Assessment Qualification, Certified Tree Expert and Pesticide Licenses.

-On the transmission side, our Vegetation Management group uses Light Detection and Ranging (LiDAR) to more accurately and efficiently identify incompatible vegetation for removal.
+On the transmission side, our Transmission Vegetation Management group uses Light Detection and Ranging (LiDAR) to more accurately and efficiently identify incompatible vegetation for removal.
 Consisting of a laser and GPS receiver, LiDAR technology bounces light beams off objects around it and captures all the reflected points in a selected range.
-The LiDAR data can then be used to create an accurate three-dimensional image that shows the height of vegetation on the transmission corridor.
-As the technology improves, the Transmission Vegetation Management group is using LiDAR data for tree health identification, artificial intelligence and other initiatives aimed at enhancing employee safety and service reliability.
+The LiDAR data can then be used to create an accurate three-dimensional image that shows the height of vegetation on the transmission corridor, which is used to assist in work planning activities, cyclical maintenance, and to verify appropriate clearances are maintained.
+As the technology improves, the Transmission Vegetation Management group plans to use LiDAR data for artificial intelligence efforts and other initiatives aimed at enhancing employee safety and service reliability.